 To further improve the health and vitality of the land, we are gradually incorporating the natural behavior of livestock into our farming practices.
 We aim to leave our soils healthier and more productive than we found them while also raising happy and healthy animals on pasture.
 A nice outcome of our efforts is nutritious and delicious local foods grown, foraged, and raised without chemicals or synthetic inputs.

 Currently, Apple Acres Farm is home to our resident honey bees (along with native pollinators) that are essential for pollinating our crops, including our heritage apple orchard.
 We are also pretty smitten with our free-range chickens that not only lay beautiful orange-yolked eggs but are also fantastic nutrient recyclers + manure spreaders.
-Our mixed flock of friendly brown egg layers love to spend their days free-ranging around the farm under the watchful eye of our roosters Nigel and Fabian.
-Finally, two cute Nigerian dwarf goats help us manage less desirable vegetation found in areas previously grazed many decades ago.
+Our mixed flock of friendly brown egg layers love to spend their days free-ranging around the farm under the watchful eye of our rooster, Fabian.
+Finally, two cute Nigerian dwarf goats - Niko and Nibler - help us manage less desirable vegetation found in areas previously grazed many decades ago.

 Despite our desire to remain small while sustainably diversifying our farming operations, we have some big dreams!
-In the near future we look forward to expanding our fruit orchards and other perennial food and forage crops as well as constructing a barn and possibly adding ducks to help us manage slugs.
+In the future we hope to to expanding our fruit orchards and perennial food crops, growing grain crops, as well as constructing a root cellar and possibly adding ducks to help us manage slugs.

 Heather and Caleb